networkservicemesh/networkservicemesh/docs/env.md

 ## NSM-MONITOR
 * *MONITOR_DNS_CONFIGS* - Means boolean flag.
 If the flag is true then nsm-monitor will monitor DNS configs.

-## NSM-COREDNS
-* *USE_UPDATE_API* - Means boolean flag.
-If the flag is true then nsm-coredns will accept dns configs to dynamically change Corefile.
-With this flag, nsm-coredns can be deployed without corefile.
-* *UPDATE_API_CLIENT_SOCKET* - Represents the path to the client socket.

 ##NSM-ADMISSION-WEBHOOK
 * *DNS_SEARCH_DOMAINS* - Represents a list of strings.
 Uses for configuring DNS Search domains patch.